mgheorghe/DASH/test/docs/dash-test-workflow-p4-saithrift.md

 This approach will also allow integration with the SONiC stack by building a `syncd` image linked to the device's libsai and executing it on the device.
 This would allow a pure-software simulation of SONiC DASH including traffic processing.
 A `syncd` daemon would replace the `saithrift` server shown in the diagram.
 It would interface to the standard lower SONiC stack, e.g. talk to the redis ASIC DB.
 This might be used if DASH testing is extended to use the `sairedis` interface as done in PLVision's [SAI Challenger](https://plvision.eu/rd-lab/blog/opensource/sai-challenger-sonic-based-framework) which is being offered to the [Open Compute Project (OCP)](https://www.opencompute.org/) Community, which hosts the SAI project.

-See [SONiC Architecture](https://github.com/Azure/SONiC/wiki/Architecture) for more detials about the complete SONiC stack.
+See [SONiC Architecture](https://github.com/Azure/SONiC/wiki/Architecture) for more details about the complete SONiC stack.

 ## Optional P4Runtime Data plane Programming Interface
 P4 data planes generally provide the standard [P4Runtime](https://github.com/p4lang/p4runtime) ("P4RT") API to configure P4 entities (tables, meters, etc.) and read state (counters, registers, etc.).
 Therefore this capability will exist "for free" in a DASH P4 simulator.
 It will not be used in standardized DASH conformance and performance tests; only the SAI interface will be used.